armory/documentation/_spinnaker_install_admin_guides/services-tls.md

 You can store secrets (and non secrets) in [supported secret stores](../secrets) as well as in Kubernetes secrets if using the [Spinnaker Operator](../../spinnaker/operator/).
 This is the simplest route.

-For instance, assuming all the information is stored in `mybucket` on s3 that all services have access to, `echo-local.yml` could look like:
+For instance, assuming all the information is stored in a bucket named `mybucket` on s3 that all services have access to, `echo-local.yml` might look like:

 ```yaml
 server: